athdot/pixie/README.md

 #### Client.java

-The Client.java class is the main running class from our application.
+The Client.java class is the class that connects to and sends information to/gets information from the server.
+It deals mostly with PixieThread and Server, acting as a middle man between the main GUI class and the main file i/o class.

 #### **Comment.java**